 On June 22, 2022, the Company completed the third and final tranche of the non-brokered private placement announced on May 24, 2022 and increased on June 8, 2022.
-The Company issued 2,261,000 units in this tranche at a price of \$0.15 per unit for gross proceeds of \$339,150.
-Each unit consisted of one common share and one transferable common share purchase warrant.
-Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at \$0.25 per share for three years from the date of issue.
-Finder's fees payable were \$20,275 cash and 135,170 non-transferable warrants exercisable into common shares at \$0.25 for three years from the date of issue with a fair value of \$6,581.
-Fair value of the warrants was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -3.22%; expected stock price volatility -102.55%; dividend yield -0%; and expected warrant life -2.37 years.
+The Company issued 2,261,000 units in this tranche at a price of 0.15 per unit for gross proceeds of 0.15 per unit for gross proceeds of 0.15 per unit for gross proceeds of 0.15 per unit consisted of one common share and one transferable common share purchase warrant.
+Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at 0.25 per share for three years from the date of issue.
+Finder's fees payable were 0.25 for three years from the date of issue with a fair value of 0.25 for three years from the date of issue with a fair value of 0.25 free interest rate 0.25; expected stock price volatility 0.25; dividend yield 0.25; and expected warrant life 0.25; and expected warrant life 0.25; dividend